 Why would anyone assume that pursuing material needs is not the same as being a loving person?
 We know that the emotion of love comes from our biology, which is part of our material body.
 Perhaps Madonna was talking about the concept of goodness in love.
 Could such concepts exist without emotions?
 Were philosophers such as Plato correct, and does a realm of forms beyond the material exist?
 And why do people think that pursuing this conceptual realm is the right thing to do?
 You can call it good, but is it good?

-In the poem “Dark Night of the Soul,” a Catholic monk talks about emptying the souls to let love in.
+In the poem “Dark Night of the Soul,” a Catholic monk talks about emptying the soul to let love in.
 A universal experience sounds profound, but what does the monk want?
 Our Nature makes us idealize love.
 Sometimes, we assume the universe puts people in the world to find love.
 This makes love our purpose in the universe.
 We might even assume that the universe is love or that love is the purpose of everything.
 As humans, we assume our assumptions are true, even if the universe cares nothing about these obsessions of ours.

 We might think that we have found the light, but realistic goals need facts, and facts are not always shiny or pretty.
 People feel the need to love without knowing the right way.
 Love also makes us lose our better judgment, and this need to love will become abuse when the lover tries to force the other person to live like someone else.
 According to psychologist George K. Simon, abusers rationalize their actions.